cylc/cylc-doc/src/tutorial/scheduling/integer-cycling.rst

 .. ifnotslides::

-   The :term:`recurrence`
+   The :term:`recurrence`.
-      How often we want the workflow to repeat.
+      How often to repeat the workflow (or part of it).
-   The :term:`initial cycle point`
+   The :term:`initial cycle point`.
-      At what cycle point we want to start the workflow.
+      The cycle point to start from.
-   The :term:`final cycle point`
+   The :term:`final cycle point` (optional).
-      *Optionally* we can also tell Cylc what cycle point we want to stop the workflow.
+      We can also tell Cylc where to stop the workflow.

 .. nextslide::

 .. ifnotslides::

    Let's take the bakery example from the previous section.
-Bread is produced in batches so the bakery will repeat this workflow for each batch of bread they bake.
-We can make this workflow repeat with the addition of three lines:
+Bread is baked in batches so the bakery will repeat this workflow for each batch.
+We can make the workflow repeat by adding three lines:

 .. code-block:: diff